 The accrual for earned but unclaimed sales incentives is reversed by Wireless only when management is able to conclude, based upon an individual judgment of each sales incentive, that it is remote that the customer will claim the sales incentive.
 The methodology applied for determining the amount and timing of reversals for the Wireless segment is disciplined, consistent and rational.
 The methodology is not systematic (formula based), as the Company makes an estimate as to when it is remote that the sales incentive will not be claimed.
 Reversals by the Wireless segment of unclaimed sales incentives have historically occurred in varying periods up to 12 months after the recognition of the accrual.
 In deciding on whether to reverse the sales incentive liability into income, the Company makes an assessment as to the likelihood of the customer ever claiming the funds after the claim period has expired and considers the specific facts and circumstances pertaining to the individual sales incentive.
-The factors considered by management in making the decision to reverse accruals for unclaimed sales incentives; (iii) subsequent communications with the customer with regard to the status of the claim; and (iv) recent activity in the customer for new sales incentives; (iii) subsequent communications with the customer with regard to the status of the claim; and (iv)
+The factors considered by management in making the decision to reverse accruals for unclaimed sales incentives include (i) past practices of the customer requesting payments after the expiration of the claim period; (ii) recent negotiations with the customer for new sales incentives; (iii) subsequent communications with the customer with regard to the status of the claim; and (iv) recent activity in the customer's account.